Shaswat2001/arenaX_tech/README.md

 ### 🛠 Environment information

 * Map Size - Grid of size `19x13`
-* State Space - A matrix of `19x13x13` where each channel represents different elements of the grid, like mouse, cheese, walls and shrubs encoded.
+* State Space - A matrix of `19x13x13` where each channel represents different elements of the grid, like position of mouse, cheese, walls and shrubs encoded to either -1 or 1.
-* Action Space - Integer value between 0 and 9, each mapped to a direction in which a mouse can move and 9 used to switch between the two.
+* Action Space - Integer value between 0 and 9, each mapped to a direction in which a mouse can move and 9 is used to switch between the two.
-* Reward - 1 if both the mice reaches the cheese and 0 elsewhere.
+* Reward - 1 if both the mice reaches the cheese, else 0.

 ## 🚀 Approaches -